miraculixx/pyrules/README.md

 Python Rules Engine

 This is a first go at implementing a generic Rule Engine in Python.
+Its a working solution, but it is not ready for large-scale or even small-scale production use.
+Use at your own risk, but please do contribute.

 What you can do with it
 -----------------------